KhaoulaElmajni/Android-Calculator/README.md

 * <strong style="color:dark">this is an
 application that allows us to practice the event management with a graphical interface a bit complex.
 It is therefore proposed to you to carry out a calculator, with a simple graphical interface.

-* <strong style="color:dark">The general organization requested is this project is :
+* <strong style="color:dark">The general organization requested in this project is :
 1. LinearLayout
 1. 2 TextViews at the top of the screen input